 The data we've passed into the layer is now positionally embedded in a latent space of 10 dimensions:

 <tf.Tensor: shape=(5, 10, 10), dtype=float32, numpy= array([[[-0.01695484, 0.7656435 , -0.84340465, 0.50211895, -0.3162892 , 0.16375223, -0.3774369 , -0.10028353, -0.00136751, -0.14690581], [-0.05646318, 0.00225556, -0.7745967 , 0.5233861 , -0.22601983, 0.07024342, 0.0905793 , -0.46133494, -0.30130145, 0.451248 ], ...

-Transformers have made a large wave since 2017, and many great guides offer insight into how they work, yet, they were still elusive to many due to the overhead of custom implementations.
-KerasNLP adresses this problem, providing building blocks that let you build flexible, powerful NLP systems, rather than providing pre-packaged solutions.
+Transformers have made a large wave since 2017, and many great guides offer insight into how they work, yet, they are still elusive to many due to the overhead of custom implementations.
+KerasNLP addresses this problem, providing building blocks that let you build flexible, powerful NLP systems, rather than providing pre-packaged solutions.